canvas

 object is pushed to the placeholder canvas

-method of the OffscreenCanvas
+element as part of the OffscreenCanvas

 Returns a new OffscreenCanvas